 Welcome!
 Members of the Oberlin classes of 1967, 1968, and 1969 are reconnecting on this website in anticipation of our Cluster Reunion which will take place on campus during Homecoming weekend:

-Accomodations will be off-campus at several designated hotels.
-Registration will open mid-July.
-Whether or not you will be able to join us this fall in Oberlin, we're excited for you to join us now here on this website.
+Whether or not you will be able to join us on campus, we're excited for you to join us on this website.
 Greet one another, fill in your personal details, share recent and not-so-recent life adventures, add stories and photographs, and encourage fellow classmates to join!

 For helpful hints on how to navigate this site, see the First Time Visitors section.